playcanvas/pcui-graph/README.md

 npm install --save @playcanvas/pcui-graph @playcanvas/pcui @playcanvas/observer
 ```

-The npm package includes three builds of the library:
+The npm package includes two builds of the library:
 ```
-@playcanvas/pcui-graph/index.js // UMD build, excluding external dependencies (requires dependencies to be placed in the global namespace)
+@playcanvas/pcui-graph/pcui-graph.js // UMD build (requires that the pcui and observer libraries are present in the global namespace)
-@playcanvas/pcui-graph/index.mjs // module build, excluding external dependencies (requires a build tool like rollup / webpack)
+@playcanvas/pcui-graph/pcui-graph.mjs // module build (requires a build tool like rollup / webpack)
-@playcanvas/pcui-graph/bundle.mjs // module build, with all external dependencies bundled
 ```

 ## Storybook